> Peter Bellamy > Songs > St Helena (A St Helena Lullaby)

 St Helena (A St Helena Lullaby)

 A St Helena Lullaby is a poem from Rudyard Kipling's book Rewards and Fairies.
 Peter Bellamy sang it on his second album of songs set to Kipling's poems, Merlin's Isle of Gramarye.
-He commented in the album's sleeve notes:
+He noted:

 The career of Napoleon Bonaparte was a favourite subject for the composers of broadsheets in the early part of the Nineteenth Century, and this piece sits naturally alongside such authentic songs as The Bonny Bunch of Roses and The Grand Conversation.
 The words come from the story A Priest in Spite of Himself, and the melody is in part derived from that of The Handsome Cabin Boy.

 How far is St Helena from a little child at play?

 What makes you want to wander there with all the world between?

 Oh, Mother, call your son again or else he'll run away.

 (No one thinks of winter when the grass is green!)